Nodefusion/NodefusionPortal.UserManual/docs/Organizations/Subscriptions.md

 ### Subscriptions List

 The Subscriptions table has six columns:

 - Checkbox (users can select one or more subscriptions)
 - Name
 - Product
 - Quantity (field can be modified by users)
 - Start Date
 - End Date

-:warning:**_NOTE:_**
+:::note
-_You have to select records you want to save prior to saving._
+You have to select records you want to save prior to saving.

 ### Other Subscriptions

 The Other Subscriptions read-only table has six columns:

 - Name
 - Product
 - Quantity
 - Start Date.
 - End Date
 - Vendor Number